Activation Relaxation: A Local Dynamical Approximation to Backpropagation in the Brain: Discussion

-Since it can approximate backprop without any implicit or explicit representation of activity differences across time or space, the AR algorithm thus provides a counterexample to the NGRAD hypothesis, suggesting that it requires some nuancing.
-Although the gradients themselves are not represented or computed through any kind of activity or temporal difference, the activation derivative update rule (Equation 5 and 7) can be interpreted as a kind of prediction error between the current activity and the activity of the layer above mapped through the backwards weights.
-In fact, this rule is strongly reminiscent of the target-prop updates, suggesting some points of commonality which would be interesting to investigate in future work.
-However, the NGRAD hypothesis as currently stated in \citep{lillicrap2020backpropagation} requires that gradients be encoded directly in differences, our method shows that this is not necessary and that instead inter-layer errors can be used to drive dynamics which converge asymptotically to the correct gradients, thus suggesting perhaps an extension of the NGRAD formalism is warranted.
+The AR algorithm does away with much of the complexity of competing schemes.
+Unlike contrastive Hebbian approaches, it does not require the storage of information across distinct backwards dynamical phases such as the 'free phase' and the 'clamped phase'.
+Unlike predictive coding approaches \citep{whittington2017approximation}, error-dendrite methods \citep{sacramento2018dendritic}, or `ghost units' \citep{mesnard2019ghost}, AR does not require multiple distinct neural populations with separate update rules and dynamics.
+Instead, the connectivity scheme in AR is identical to that of a standard MLP where only a single type of neuron is required.
+Since it can approximate backprop without any implicit or explicit representation of activity differences across time or space, the AR algorithm thus provides a counterexample to the NGRAD hypothesis, suggesting a more nuanced definition is required.
+Although the gradients themselves are not represented through an activity or temporal difference, the update rules (Equation 5 and 7) can be interpreted as a prediction error between the current activity and the activity of the layer above mapped through the backwards weights.
+This rule is strongly reminiscent of the target-prop updates, suggesting some points of commonality which would be interesting to investigate in future work.
+However, the NGRAD hypothesis as stated in \citep{lillicrap2020backpropagation} requires that gradients be encoded directly in spatial or temporal differences.
+Our method shows that this is not necessary and that instead inter-layer errors can be used to drive dynamics which converge to the correct gradients.